 - Say no when I don’t want to do something.

-- Say no when that something doesn’t match with my values.
+- Also when that something doesn’t match with my values.

-- Say no when that something doesn’t do me any good.
+- And when that something doesn’t do me any good.

 - Reserve a day in the week where nothing is planned.